dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands-Side-by-Side-folders.md

 After the last step, both SDK branches have the same sources of `dotnet/runtime` which means they're coherent.

+## Release

+Release would mean we'd have to make all released SDK band components use sources to build and use their dependencies from.
+After that, it should be quite simple to build everything together as all the sources would happen to be within one commit.

 ## Band snap

 To create a new band, and for the ease, it would be the best to do the snap in the VMR from where it would be flown to the appropriate branches in the individual repositories:

 1. Create the new band folders by copying the sources of the latest band.
    E.g. `src/sdk/9.0.1xx` to `src/sdk/9.0.2xx`
-2. Adjust versions, point the new band to the new runtime intermediate package. ❓❓❓ This doesn't make sense
+2. Adjust versions, point the new band to the new runtime intermediate package.
 3. Configure Maestro subscriptions between new VMR bands and their individual repository counterparts.
 4. Maestro flows the changes from the VMR and creates the appropriate branches in the individual repositories.

-## Release

-Release would be quite simple as it would just mean doing a full build of a single VMR commit.